 5. Be Aware, Alert & Stay Safe

 It goes without saying that you need to be aware, alert and cautious when it comes to your safety.
 While I’m all for spontaneity, if it’s your first time traveling alone, doing a little bit of research to get your bearings in a new city goes a long way.
 I always say- do what you need to do to feel safe, whether or not other women do it.
 For example, I’ll never stay in a room where the window or balcony door is missing a lock, even if it’s on a higher level.
 I always have a mountain whistle and a small flashlight by my bedside at night, just in case I ever need to use it.
+Here’s my list of recommended safety gear for solo female travelers and I take along several items mentioned here for every trip.

 Have basic safety covered by booking accommodation in an area that’s safe, central and well-connected to public transportation, avoid neighborhoods that are known to have high incidence of crimes and don’t engage with strangers when your gut tells you not to.
 Don’t ever skimp on price over safety by getting cheap accommodation somewhere on the outskirts of the city or in lonely neighborhoods.